amacgown00/Portfolio/Retrospective.md

 - once it's set up, it's hard to undo
 - manual

+License type - limited functionality and lack of adequate controls.
+- For example, Admins have the ability to add documents to a user's learning history, such as signed training completion forms that are pulled during audits.

 Functional Challenges
 - Hierarchy of different training components are unclear, and the nesting structure cannot be traced upward.
 Different terminology and so many different item types disrupt communication across personas in the learning process and make it hard to manage.